-Outdoor Play space provides kids with a chance to do some physical activities, and it helps to encourage them to love nature and a chance to do something creative in the fresh air.
+Outdoor Play space gives kids a chance to do some physical activities, encourages them to love nature, and gives them a chance to do something creative in the fresh air.

-In an outdoor garden, you can help them to develop problem-solving skills.
+You can help them develop problem-solving skills in an outdoor garden.
 But the average big square of grass, while excellent for soccer matches, doesn’t provide much inspiration for little ones looking for adventure.

-Try to add some connected nooks and crannies designed to pique curiosity and support imagination if you have the room.
+If you have the room, could you add connected nooks and crannies designed to pique curiosity and support imagination?

-Please have a look at 15 best ideas to get you started, from burbling brooks and play meadows to fairy homes.
+Please look at the 15 best ideas to get you started, from burbling brooks and play meadows to fairy homes.

 Outdoor Chalkboard

-A big chalkboard held tight a fence or an outside divider can keep kids busy.
-Need to take a wound at something somewhat different?
-Hang Plexiglas instead, and let kids paint on it with washable gum based paint and shaving cream — you can wash everything directly off with a hose, so you can reuse the Plexiglas as ordinarily as you need.
+A big chalkboard held tight to a fence or an outside divider can keep kids busy.
+Need to try something somewhat different?
+Hang Plexiglas instead, and let kids paint it with washable gum-based paint and shaving cream.
+You can wash everything directly off with a hose, so you can reuse the Plexiglas as often as you need.

 Sensory Table with Shade

-If you have preschoolers, you’ve presumably spotted a sensory table at your youngster’s school.
-These kid-stature tables are intended to be loaded up with water, sand or different materials (like dry beans) that kids will appreciate sticking their little hands in to.
+If you have preschoolers, you’ve presumably spotted a sensory table at their school.
+These kid-stature tables are intended to be loaded with water, sand, or different materials (like dry beans) that kids will appreciate sticking their little hands in.

-Spot the table in a shady region or use an umbrella to shield minimal ones from the sun as they play.
-On hot days have a go at putting vast chunks of ice shaded with food shading in the water table and let kids play with it as it melts?
+Spot the table in a shady region or use an umbrella to shield little ones from the sun as they play.
+On hot days, try putting vast chunks of ice shaded with food shade in the water table and letting kids play with it as it melts.

 You can add a picnic shelter for kids to have fun with the family.